 Full details are in the recipe card below, but here are the basics:

-- Cook onion and garlic in a skillet on the stovetop
+- Cook onion and garlic in an oven-safe skillet on the stovetop

 - Add carrots, season with salt and pepper.
-To carrots, add broth and cook until broth is mostly absorbed.
+To carrots, add chicken broth and cook until the broth is mostly absorbed.

 - Next, lamb goes into the skillet.
 Season and cook.